Sensory Toys for Autistic Kids Supporting Social Communication and Play

 Supporting Communication Through Play

 For autistic children who may be nonverbal or have developmental delays, toys can provide essential tools for expression and understanding.
-HobbyTown Santee offers various options that support early intervention and skills development:
+HobbyTown Santee offers options that support early intervention and skills development:

 - Tactile exploration items